wearehere/WiplugMe/README.md

 WiplugMe
 ========

-This is the Wiplug Device Remote controller on Android
+Android version: Wiplug Device Remote controller

 When wifi connected, it will search the device